sine-fdn/garble-lang/garble_docs/src/guide/data_types.md

 }
 ```

 Arrays are indexed using `array[index]`.
 An element can be reassigned if the whole array has been declared as mutable by `let mut`.
 Each new let binding, no matter whether immutable or mutable, always copies the full array: As a result, mutating a single index only affects a single variable, never any other "copies" of the array.
-This might sound inefficient, but does not incur any performance penalty in a purely functional circuit using only boolean gates.
+This might sound inefficient, but does not incur any performance penalty in a purely functional circuit using only Boolean gates.
 Consequently, there is no shared mutable state in Garble:

 ```rust
 pub fn main(replacement: i32) -> [i32; 4] {